~ cat privacy_policy.md

 1. Introduction

-Sealogical ("We"; "Us") a trading name of MXMG LTD, a registered data controller in the UK (registration ZA932873), is committed to protecting your personal information.
-This Privacy Policy tells you how we collect your personal data, how we store it, how we use it, the lawful bases on which we rely, and how we keep it safe.
+Sealogical ("We"; "Us"; the "Company") is a trading name of MXMG Ltd (Company No. 12253099; ICO registration ZA932873), a company registered in the United Kingdom.
+We are committed to protecting your personal information.
+This Privacy Policy explains how we collect, store and use personal data, the lawful bases on which we rely, and how we keep it safe.

 2. Definitions